diegogruber/uab_r/readme.md

 Description
 -----------

 This course provides a brief 10-hour introduction to the R programming language and the RStudio IDE.
 This is not intended as a course on statistical methods or econometric techniques!
-Instead, you will learn how to explore, groom, visualize, and analyze data while making your code reproducible, reusable, and shareable.
+Instead, you will learn how to explore, groom, visualize, and analyze data while making your code reproducible, reusable, and share-able.
 It's about making your workflow more efficient and enjoyable.

 The aim of the course is to prepare you to keep exploring R on your own by pointing you to the best resources available.